 A: We have several projects that require both volunteer service as well as the donation of materials.
-If you, or your group, is interested in a project that would additionally require the input of supplies, please contact our volunteer coordinator for available projects.
+If you, or your group, is interested in a project that would additionally require the input of supplies, please contact our Coordinator for available projects.

 Q: What do I do if I need community service?

-A: Contact the volunteer coordinator!
+A: Contact the Community Engagement Coordinator!
 When you contact her, please let her know how many hours you need to complete an what your deadline is.
 She will schedule you so that you can complete all your hours assuming you show up to all your appointments.
-If you miss one of your originally scheduled appointments, you are expected to contact the volunteer coordinator to reschedule those hours; she will not automatically reschedule you.
+If you miss one of your originally scheduled appointments, you are expected to contact the Coordinator to reschedule those hours; she will not automatically reschedule you.
 Make sure to sign-in at the front desk for every appointment.
 Make sure to have an hours sheet signed for every appointment.
 These are both steps taken to hold yourself and the mission accountable for any hours you are claiming to have completed.

 Q: What if I don't have a form to track my hours?